fan2/mkdocs/docs/blog/posts/c/c-abstract-state-machine.md

 !!! note "TAKEAWAY 5.6"

-    TAKEAWAY 5.6 A type’s binary representation determines the results of all operations.
+    TAKEAWAY 5.6 A type's binary representation determines the results of all operations.

 Generally, all information we need to determine that model is within reach of any C program: the C library headers provide the necessary information through named values (such as *SIZE_MAX*), operators, and function calls.

 !!! note "TAKEAWAY 5.7"

-    TAKEAWAY 5.7 A type’s binary representation is observable.
+    TAKEAWAY 5.7 A type's binary representation is observable.

-This binary representation is still a model and thus an abstract representation in the sense that it doesn’t completely determine how values are stored in the memory of a computer or on a disk or other persistent storage device.
+This binary representation is still a model and thus an abstract representation in the sense that it doesn't completely determine how values are stored in the memory of a computer or on a disk or other persistent storage device.
 That representation is the object representation.
-In contrast to the binary representation, the object representation usually is not of much concern to us, as long as we don’t want to hack together values of objects in main memory or have to communicate between computers that have different platform models.
+In contrast to the binary representation, the object representation usually is not of much concern to us, as long as we don't want to hack together values of objects in main memory or have to communicate between computers that have different platform models.
 Much later, in section 12.1, we will see that we can even observe the object representation, if such an object is stored in memory and we know its address.

 As a consequence, all computation is fixed through the values, types, and their binary representations that are specified in the program.
 The program text describes an abstract state machine C that regulates how the program switches from one state to the next.
 These transitions are determined by value, type, and binary representation only.